muhfaris/facebook-sdk-go/README.md

-## Facebook SDK GO
+## Facebook SDK Go
-The Facebook SDK GO is a library with powerful feature that enable Go developer to easily integrate Facebook login and make requests to the Graph API.
+The Facebook SDK Go is a library with powerful feature that enable Go developer to easily integrate Facebook login and make requests to the Graph API.

 ## Feature
-- Login Authentication
+- Authentication
 - Graph API
 - Marketing API
+- Batch Request

 ## Installation
 ### Special for Login Authentication